mk-kaizoku/Customer-Insights/README.md

 1.Data Cleaning and Preprocessing using Python (Pandas).
 2.Feature Engineering to create meaningful columns to derive features and patterns.
 3.Data Storage in a PostgreSQL database for reporting and further analysis using queries.
+4.Load the PostgreSQL database into PowerBI
-4.Interactive Visualization using Power BI to present valuable insights.
+5.Interactive Visualization using Power BI to present valuable insights.